mamipour/tau_helper/QUICKSTART.md

 # 1. Write your instruction
 INSTRUCTION="You are a financial analyst.
 Extract Tesla's income statements for the last 3 years."

-# 2. Generate the scaffold
+# 2. Generate the scaffold (executes iteratively with real values)
 python ../tau_helper/run.py scaffold sec --variation variation_2 \
   --instruction "$INSTRUCTION" \
-  --task-id task_new_042
+  --task-id task_new_042 \
+  --verbose

 # 3. Copy the output to tasks.py
+# The code already contains real values - ready to use!

-# 4. Test it
+# 4. Validate it
-python ../tau_helper/run.py execute sec --variation variation_2 --task task_new_042
+uv run alignerr validate --domain sec --variation variation_2 --task-id task_new_042
 ```

 ### Improving Instruction Quality